RKrumova/BurgerRestaurant/README.md

 ```

 Please note that the class diagram is a simplified representation of the design.
 Actual implementation details and method signatures are omitted for brevity.

-You can use this information to

- create a Markdown file for GitHub or Visual Studio.